Best Skincare Routine For Dry Skin

 While the word 'chemical' can make you think that this exfoliant will strip your skin of moisture, it won’t.
 A chemical exfoliant is one that uses ingredients that break down dirt and dead skin cells in a way that allows for deep exfoliation, rather than a physical exfoliant, like scrubs, that contain small particles to buff away debris and impurities.
 Physical exfoliants can be too rough on dry and irritated skin, hence chemical exfoliants are recommended for those with dry skin.

-Look for toners or exfoliants with glycolic acid, lactic acid, and mandelic acid.
+Look for dry skin toners or exfoliants with glycolic acid, lactic acid, and mandelic acid.
 These are AHAs (alpha-hydroxy acids) that exfoliate without impacting skin hydration.

 Step 3: Consider Using A Hydrating Serum Or Facial Oil